msmfa/sorting-visualiser/README.md

 1. Generate Merge Sort, Quick sort and Heap Sort
 2. Add descriptions of each sort
+3. Add iterations per sorting algo?
-3. Update UI
+4. Update UI
-4. Add UUID for react keys
+5. Add UUID for react keys

 ## Bubble Sort
 Compares pairs of numbers.
 Moved along one index and compares another paid using last index from previous comparison.
 Least efficient form of a sort because as the array grows the amount of swaps grows exponentially.